rcaileff/career_ladders/software_engineering/mobile_engineer.md

 ## Java/Swift
 * Knows when to implement new Java/Swift features to replace older, custom code and plans implementation and rollout of new features.
 * Knows Java/Swift internals.
-Comfortable explaining inner workings to SE / SR developers.
+Comfortable explaining inner workings to developers.
 * Contribute robust features (complete with tests and documentation) and debug mobile applications, paying special attention to application responsiveness, battery usage, low data usage scenarios.